 'ugly, lovely town'.
 As a teenager the destruction of the Swansea Blitz was seared into his imagination.
 After training at Swansea College of Art and the Ruskin School of Drawing in Oxford he lectured in art history at Swansea University.
-He brought a deep visual knowledge to a life's work exploring the dramatic forms and startling colours of industrial and urban decay in photographs, www.parthianbooks.com
+He brought a deep visual knowledge to a life's work exploring the dramatic forms and startling colours of industrial and urban decay in photographs, drawings and paintings.
+He continued working up until his death in 2019.